7 Best B2B Websites Examples that Will Inspire You a Lot

 Each of these subpages features much more copy than the homepage does, but they include enough multimedia elements that remain client engagement to scroll through.

-Mailchimp’s website features a wide range of interesting design elements, including an emphasis on customer photographs and subtle animations.
-But what’s outstanding most is Mailchimp’s unique icones, which you hardly see on other B2B websites.
+Avada’s website features a wide range of interesting design elements, including an emphasis on customer photographs and subtle animations.
+But what’s outstanding most is Avada’s unique icones, which you hardly see on other B2B websites.

 If you’re working in the B2B space, you might have ever heard of Salesforce at least once.
 The software company provides the most popular CRM platform all around the world, together with a number of supporting tools and integrations.